davidsainty/optiboot/README.md

 #### Does it work with XBee modules in endpoint mode? ####

 Yes it does, although it is of course a little slower getting going if the remote device is sleeping.
 Once it is going it appears to run something like 25% slower than a normal router mode device.

+#### Does it work with XBee modules in AT mode? ####

+Not intentionally.
+Because the AT firmware isn't really usable in any environment with more than two XBee devices, I haven't looked at AT mode very carefully.